1993 New Zealand Labour Party leadership election: Aftermath

 Clark would lead Labour until she resigned in 2008.
 She went on to lose the next election in 1996, but would then win three consecutively (a record for a Labour leader) in 1999, 2002 and 2005.
 Moore did not take the loss gracefully and was a constant agitator in Labour's ranks until his retirement in 1999.
 During that time he was Labour's spokesman on Foreign Affairs and Trade.

 A noted critic of Clark's ousting of Moore as Labour leader was former Labour Prime Minister Norman Kirk's widow Ruth, who famously rang a Christchurch talkback radio show in 1993 to voice her fury at the episode.
 Damien O'Connor (a new MP in 1993) said in 2018 that his decision to support Moore over Clark would set his career back a decade, saying that he was the only one of Labour's 14 newly elected MPs to vote for Moore.
+Former Labour Prime Minister Bill Rowling was supportive of Clark replacing Moore for the leadership.
+He stated he felt Clark's style of leadership would be better suited to working with other parties such as the Alliance, which would be necessary under Mixed-member proportional representation (MMP), which New Zealand voted for in a 1993 referendum.